Use case · Tutor agent

 Does it work for non-English subjects? +

 Yes.
 The embedding model is multilingual.
-Italian, Spanish, German, French, and dozens more land in the same vault without separate indexes.
+Italian, Spanish, German, French, and dozens more land in the same memory store without separate indexes.

 Let your tutor walk into the lesson knowing the student